cs4241-20a/a3-persistence/README.md

 - CSS styling should primarily be provided by your chosen template/framework.
 Oftentimes a great deal of care has been put into designing CSS templates; don't override their stylesheets unless you are extremely confident in your graphic design capabilities.
 The idea is to use CSS templates that give you a professional looking design aesthetic without requiring you to be a graphic designer yourself.

 JavaScript:
-- At minimum, a small amount of front-end JavaScript to get / fetch data from the server.
+DONE - At minimum, a small amount of front-end JavaScript to get / fetch data from the server.
 See the [previous assignment](https://github.com/cs4241-19a/a2-shortstack) for reference.

 Node.js:
-- A server using Express, at least five pieces of Express middleware, and a persistent database (mongodb).
+DONE - A server using Express, at least five pieces of Express middleware, and a persistent database (mongodb).

 Deliverables
 ---